agdturner/agdt-java-generic-data-web-Facebook/README.md

 https://github.com/agdturner/agdt-java-generic-data-web-Facebook/

-A Java tool for scraping and formatting data from Facebook's Web site.
+A Java tool for scraping and formatting data from the Facebook Web site.

-The Web site URL is: https://www.zoopla.co.uk/.
+The Web site URL is: https://www.facebook.com/.

 ## Usages
 1. Used for scraping data from the Facebook website.